ayushm-agrawal/research_papers_summarized/federated_learning/Federated_Averaging.md

-# Communication-Efficient Learning of Deep Netowkrs from Decentralized Data
+# Communication-Efficient Learning of Deep Networks from Decentralized Data

 ## Problem